 It also makes it easier to spot early signs of trouble.
 You can see the undersides of leaves, remove pests by hand, and keep an eye on new growth without crouching over a jungle of overlapping foliage.

-If you do end up with a touch of mildew, don’t panic.
-Mix one tablespoon of apple cider vinegar or white vinegar in one quart of water, pour it into a spray bottle, and mist the affected leaves lightly.
-Do this on a cool morning or evening, never in direct sunlight.
-The mild acidity helps stop mildew from spreading without harming your plant.
+If you do end up with a touch of mildew, don't panic.
+One of the most commonly recommended organic options is a simple baking soda spray — mix one teaspoon of baking soda with one quart of water and a few drops of plain liquid dish soap, pour into a spray bottle, and mist affected leaves on a cool morning or evening, never in direct sunlight.
+As always, skip the synthetic sprays and let your compost-rich soil do the heavy lifting.

 And as always, avoid synthetic sprays or harsh chemicals.
 Zucchini grown organically in living, compost-rich soil will naturally resist most disease pressure when given the right structure and airflow.